 - 1. Acquire a High-level understanding of what are an operating system and the role it plays and the services it provides. - 2.
 Understand process management concepts including scheduling, synchronization. - 3.
 Describe System model for deadlock, Methods for handling deadlocks. - 4.
 Understand memory management including virtual memory. - 5.
-Acquire Knowledge on issues related to file system interface and implementation. - 6.
-Understand the issues related to disk management.
+Acquire Knowledge on issues related to file system interface and implementation.

-UNIT - I
+UNIT-I